osstech-jp/mailman/src/mailman/docs/8-miles-high.rst

 *These are notes from the Mailman sprint at PyCon 2012.
 They are not terribly well organized, nor fully fleshed out.
-Please edit and push branches to Launchpad at lp:mailman or post patches to the Mailman bug tracker at <https://bugs.launchpad.net/mailman>.*
+Please edit and push branches to `Gitlab`_ or post patches to the Mailman bug tracker at <https://gitlab.com/mailman/mailman/issues>.*

 The intent of this document is to provide a view of Mailman 3's workflow and structures from "eight miles high".